Who is Minnesota Gov. Tim Walz, Kamala Harris' VP running mate?

 "He has had our backs through COVID, through all of the recovery, all the things that have happened.
 The governors have his back," Walz said.

-Soon after Biden announced he was leaving the race on Sunday, Walz quickly fell in line with the majority of Democrats to endorse Harris.
+Soon after Biden announced he was leaving the race, Walz quickly fell in line with the majority of Democrats to endorse Harris.

 McCollum launches VP chatter